B.3. Configuration Files

 00.2b.08.93.4b.a1 Freds_machine

-The settings from this file are read in when a MAC address is to be translated to a name, and never written by Wireshark.
+The settings from this file are read in at program start, and reloaded when opening a new capture file or changing the configuration profile, and never written by Wireshark.

 hosts